 The final exam will comprise 70 percent objective questions (multiple-choice, matching, true/false, or fill-in-the-blank questions) and 30 percent writing, spread across a number of short essays.
 The exam will be completed online in a proctored setting at the conclusion of the course, and you will need to register for the exam in advance.
-For more information, see "Registering for the Final Exam" under the "Final Exam" link in Blackboard.
+For more information, see "Registering for the Final Exam" under "Final Exam" in Blackboard.